All Episodes

 That's a pretty good introduction.

-I mean That was a great introduction.
+I mean, that was a great introduction.

-I really love it when Media I says Hannity sucks, and you know I love those headlines.
+I really love it when Media says Hannity sucks.

-What about when when Media says Hannity is the number one most influential person in media in the country?
+What about when Media says Hannity is the number one most influential person in media in the country?

 How about when they say that?